cshelton/commonunion/README.md

 To Do
 -----
 * Add noexcept clauses to all methods.
 All methods, constructors, destructors, etc should be noexcept if possible.
 Not hard to add all of the clauses, just a pain.
-* Check to see if any compiler will allow more than 2^8 template arguments
-* Speed up compilation.
-Too many classes:  Could just have single wrapper on the outside, if the insides have a general (applyfn) method
 * add support for "void" return values